rynanda/Pegs-Puzzle-Board/README.md

-# Pegs-Puzzle-Board
+# Pegs Puzzle Board
-Developing a solution to the pegs puzzle board problem using math, discrete structures, and Python.
-As part of CAB203 - Discrete Structures.
+Developing a solution to the pegs puzzle board problem by translating it to mathematical language, relating the problem to well known problems on mathematical structures, and implementing Python software to solve the problem using a depth first search algorithm approach as well as RegEx.